wkeu/360-video-derotator/README.md

 ### TODO (Big Ticket)
 - [ ] Porting to C#/C++.
 Specifically the image rotational functions as they are computationally heavy.
 - [ ] Change software architecture to obtian rotational matrix from heavily downsampled video.
+- [ ] Add scope for parallel computing to rotate multiple frames at the same time.